rc1/W.xsl/README.md

 ### Scope

+- XSL utilities for use with [Symphony CMS](http://symphony-cms.com/).
-To bundle up XSL utilities & an templating engine useful with [Symphony CMS](http://symphony-cms.com/).
+- HTML templating engine for use with [Symphony CMS](http://symphony-cms.com/).

 #### Aims &amp; Aspirations: